 The Safety, Security and Sustainability (SSS) Committee assists the Board in fulfilling its security responsibilities.
 The SSS Committee Charter sets out its objectives and functions.

 The Aviation Transport Security Act 2004 provides a framework to mitigate risk to the Australian public (and the Australian economy) by establishing minimum security requirements for civil aviation in Australia.
-The current aviation security framework, established through the Act and the Aviation Transport Security Regulations 2005 and administered by the Department of Infrastructure, Transport, Cities and Regional Development, is designed to deter, detect and prevent acts of unlawful interference.
+The current aviation security framework, established through the Act and the Aviation Transport Security Regulations 2005 and administered by the Department of Home Affairs, is designed to deter, detect and prevent acts of unlawful interference.